 But first we have to realize that we’re seeing the world through a perspective.

 That’s where mindfulness comes in.
 Mindfulness teaches the value of pressing the pause button of life.
 When we can remember to do that, it’s possible to then notice that we’re moving through our days with a perspective in mind.
 In that pause is the opportunity to make a choice.

 David Gelles, author of Mindful Work, puts it this way: “Because stress arises from a mismatch between what we want to be happening and what is actually happening, simply accepting things as they are—and having the wherewithal to let go of any strong emotional reactions—is an extraordinarily useful skill.
 We can’t always change what’s happening, but we can change our responses.”

 Here are some steps to explore further:

 - What’s your reaction to the idea that you can choose a perspective about stress?

 - How do you want to ‘be” with one stressful thing that’s going on in your life?

 - Find a quiet moment.
 Consider something that’s going on that you think of as stressful in a bad or harmful way.
 What’s the opposite?
 What’s possible there?

 - What are you involved with that’s the result of choices you’ve made to pursue challenge, opportunity, learning or connection?
 What if you re-classify these as stretches?

-I help mindful and ambitious women get on a path to a career they love.
+I help people get on a path to a career and life they love.
 We look at what’s going on in your life, explore points of view and see what’s possible from there.
-Are you ready to elevate your professional potential with concrete action and self-care?
+Are you ready to elevate your life with concrete action and self-care?
 Check out my services page to see how I can support you.